An Imprint of Inteltab - Established 2002

 Hosting is an extremely important aspect of having an online business; it is the backbone of any online business.
 Website owners want to be able to do things quickly and at all hours of the day, 24/7 and 365 days of the year.
 They want to be able to talk to a technical support expert who speaks English as their native language and who is properly qualified, and available when they need to speak to them 24/7 and 365.
 Customers certainly do not want an overseas call centre staffed by poorly trained part-timers who do not know what they're talking about and who may give advice which turns out to be disastrous.
 Unfortunately that’s what most hosts provide; but not the ones we recommend!

-New customers will not have to learn by the mistakes that 95% of other online businesses make, because they won't need to.
-The path we lay out before is free from the pitfalls that other businesses succumb to because they're being advised by people with only one or two years' experience, if that.
+New clients will not have to learn by the mistakes that 95% of other online businesses make, because they won't need to.
+The path we lay out before them is free from the pitfalls that other businesses succumb to because they're being advised by people with only one or two years' experience, if that.

 At present we recommend two hosting services: Bluehost and InMotion.
 Bluehost is the cheaper of the two but InMotion offers more facilities and provides much better technical support.
-Of course, customers don't need to follow our recommendations; they can choose their own host, and some may already have a hosting account which has provision for several websites within one account, in which case it would be perfectly reasonable for them to remain as they are.
+Of course, clients don't need to follow our recommendations; they can choose their own host, and some may already have a hosting account which has provision for several websites within one account, in which case it would be perfectly reasonable for them to remain as they are.
 But if customers do choose alternative hosting we would not be able to vouch for their standards of service (especially if their host did not offer cPanel as standard).
 We would not be expected to provide any technical support for hosting, in any event, as the hosting company would be responsible for this.
 (Paying slightly more for much better tech support with InMotion would be better for customer peace of mind.)

 We are looking for: